 - APTA Guide to Physical Therapist Practice

 The Plan will include the student’s goals and mission statement for the clinical education program as well as specific objectives for each clinical experience.
-Each student will choose clinical education experiences in participating clinical education centers with qualified CIs that meet his/her goals and objectives.
-Final assignment of students to clinical education sites is the responsibility of the student’s clinical education advisor and the Director of Clinical Education.
+Each student will choose clinical education experiences that meet a breadth and depth of clinical practice.

 Integrated Professional Practice Experiences